CyberSys/Alibaba-Unity/README.md

 ![](/AlibabaImages/ChatScene.JPG)

-You must purchase credits in your Alibaba Cloud account to use the API.
-Nevertheless, they might be cheaper than ChatGPT API.
+Alibaba Cloud account offers a Pay-As-You-Go subscription to use the API.
+Nevertheless, it might be cheaper than ChatGPT API.

-Alibaba Cloud might offer you a Free Trial during the first 30 days.
+Alibaba Cloud might offer you a Free Trial for different models during the first 30 days.

 ![](/AlibabaImages/FreeTrial.JPG)